Arclite/pado.name/_posts/2025-02-24-swiftdata-query.md

 Having a type for this gives you much more flexibility with your data access than `@Query` does.
 You can manage concurrency better (this type could be an actor instead of the example struct), you can pre-sort all your results instead of having to sort them in each view, you can provide functions with simple parameters to ease the creation of complex filters… the sky's the limit!

 When you’re using your own types instead of `@Query`, you also gain a lot of simplicity in setting up your views for various circumstances.
-Building SwiftUI previews becomes easier, as you can either pass in your view models directly, or create stub versions of your manager that you can pass in instead of creating empty model contexts.
-You can swap in those stubs for unit or snapshot tests of your views, which makes those tests more stable.
-You can have a build flag that swaps out your storage manager for one with a bunch of example data that is known to cause a bug you're debugging, or example data you use to create App Store screenshots.
+Building SwiftUI previews becomes easier, as you can either pass in your view models directly, or create stub versions of your storage manager that you use instead of creating empty model contexts.
+You can swap in those stubs for unit or snapshot tests of your views, making those tests more stable.
+You can have a build flag that swaps out your storage manager for one with a set of data that triggers a bug you're investigating, or example data you use in your App Store screenshots.

-Heck, if after all this, you finally just decide you still hate SwiftData, you can even replace the whole thing with something else, and avoid having to rewrite all your views.
+Heck, if after all this, you finally just decide you still hate SwiftData, you can completely replace the whole thing with something else, and avoid having to rewrite all your views.

 ### Just Say No

 `@Query` makes your views fragile.
 It makes your views inflexible.
 It ties your views permanently to SwiftData.
 It adds friction to every step of development.
 It looks shiny and convenient in WWDC slides, but that luster wears off quickly.

-Using view models and a single type for managing SwiftData[^rest_api] avoids all that for a small upfront cost.
+Using view models and a single type for managing SwiftData[^rest_api] avoids all of that for a small upfront cost.
 It’s worth it.

 ### Footnotes